CSCfi/csc-env-eff/hands-on/disk-areas/disk-areas-tutorial.md

 ## Identify your personal and project-specific directories in Puhti and Mahti supercomputers

-Each user at CSC supercomputer (Puhti or Mahti) owns different disk areas (or directories), each one with a specific purpose.
+Each user at CSC supercomputer (Puhti or Mahti) owns disk areas (or directories), each one with a specific purpose.
 You can get an overview of directories by using the following command in login node:

 ```bash
 csc-workspaces